-In 1725, the interim governor of the Netherlands, FM Wirich Philipp Lorenz Count Daun, received orders to reorganize the troops of the Austrian Netherlands.
+In 1725, immediately after the Treaty of Vienna, by which Spain relinquished its claims to the Southern Netherlands, the interim governor of the Netherlands, FM Wirich Philipp Lorenz Count Daun, received orders to reorganize the troops of the Austrian Netherlands.
 He adhered to FM Königsegg's old proposal and added some suggestions made by the Marquis de Prié, minister of the government of the Austrian Netherlands.
 At that time, the national troops of the Austrian Netherlands comprised 7 infantry regiments and 1 cavalry regiment.
 The infantry totalled 267 officers and 4,203 men and consisted of:

 - Marquis los Rios (36 officers and 621 men) stationed in Antwerp

 - Duke de Ligne (37 officers and 505 men) stationed in Antwerp